JustinVerstijnen/JV-TF-SingleWindowsServerActiveDirectory/README.md

 This project deploys a Windows Server VM in Azure and promotes it to a new Active Directory Domain Controller.

 The PowerShell bootstrap script is downloaded by the Azure Custom Script Extension from a public GitHub raw URL.
-No Azure Storage Account is created for the script in this version.

 ## Project structure